• kidnap •

 In Play: The basic use of this Good Word is obvious: "The kidnappers were dismayed to discover that they had kidnapped the wrong person."
 However, we have to use our imaginations to find metaphorical applications: "Be careful talking around Owen Cash; he kidnaps the ideas of others and passes them on as his own."

-Word History: Today's word is very straightforward: it comes from the phrase "to nap (or nab) a kid".
+Word History: Today's word is very straightforward: it comes from the phrase "to nab a kid".
 It may surprise you to know that it was first used in the 17th century.
-At that time, it meant to shanghai (another interesting word) someone from England for work or slavery in America.
-Nap in this sense would seem to be related to nab, though the exact connection is unclear.
+At that time, it meant to shanghai (another interesting word) a child from the slums of England for work on plantations in the Americas.
+Nab became nap by simply dropping the voicing (vibration of the vocal cords).

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!